- This event has passed.

 June 12, 12:30pm – Why Palestine Matters to International Law and Earth Care

-Please register here by May 20 to attend the book study.
+Join the conversation on Google Meet.
 Third Church has a limited number of copies of the book for sale at a discount; you may also purchase directly from PC(USA) Publishing.
-Registered participants will receive reading assignments, meeting links, and additional information by email.

 Dr. Melanie A. Duguid-May is a Professor of Theology at CRCDS.
 Her work explores theology as a morally-obligated task and as a language through which to engage the flesh-and-blood realities of life.
 Her publications include many articles, book reviews, chapters, and essays in anthologies, dictionaries, edited volumes, encyclopedias, and journals—academic, ecclesial, and ecumenical, including international—and magazines.
 She has also authored and edited five books, including Bonds of Unity: Women, Theology and the Worldwide Church (Scholars Press, 1989); A Body Knows: A Theopoetics of Death and Resurrection (Continuum Publishing, 1995); and Jerusalem Testament: Palestinian Christians Speak, 1988-2008 (Eerdmans Publishing, 2010).